Hi Solana Community! It’s Matt here from the Kin Foundation.

 The Solana ecosystem needs to be attune to the friction points for mainstream adoption, and this includes for new users to get on board.
 So our view is that we should make it feasible for a developer to subsidize this fee if they so choose.

 Note: many accounts far exceed the minimum account size.
-Accounts in the Kin ecosystem, for example, require 0.002SOL for rent exemption which is presently equal to ~$0.09 per account.
+Accounts in the Kin ecosystem, for example, require 0.002SOL for rent exemption which is presently equal to ~$0.32 per account.
 Earlier this year, Kin migrated to the Solana blockchain 55 million user wallets belonging to 32 applications in the Kin ecosystem.
 The cost exceeded $1.5 million USD in SOL to create these accounts - noting the market price of SOL at the time was significantly less than it is today.
+Only one year later, this same migration would now cost $18 million USD in SOL at the time of writing.
 Other consumer applications and services will face a similar barrier to on-board, which entails a significant cost in bringing large amounts of users to Solana.

 As stated in the documentation, the primary function of rent is to compensate validators for their hard costs of storing account data (even in a rent exempt scenario that SOL is effectively staked so there is an indirect payoff for validators).
-The hard costs of validators are conceivably incurred in dollar terms, so we believe that the Rent cost should be responsive to this.
+The hard costs of validators are conceivably incurred in dollar terms, so we believe this warrants an immediate reduction in the rent fees while a long term solution is developed.

-Note: An important consideration in implementing this fee structure is ensuring consistency for end-users in the event that the cost changes, but their wallet is already rent-exempt.
-With this proposal, if there is an increase in the cost of rent, rent exempt accounts will continue to be rent exempt, but pay per byte accounts will have to adapt.
-This is similar to a fixed rate/variable rate mortgage or other analogous financing obligation.
+Note: An important consideration in implementing this fee structure is ensuring consistency for end-users in the event that the cost changes.
+With this proposal, rent exempt accounts will continue to be rent exempt at the reduced rent-exemption cost, and pay per byte accounts will adapt to the lower cost.

 In addition to the above pricing, we believe it will be a simpler user experience for SPL tokens to be able to pay rent in that SPL token rather than having to manage a two token system ie. when a user has to deposit SOL in a wallet to initialize the account to accept a transfer of OXY.
 The Solana team recommended a simple system to have SPL tokens deposited as rent into an account and at the end of a block the validators clear that account.
 We recommend that this is implemented to further simplify the process, but this does not remove the need for a dynamic system on the cost of rent.